Ninad1306/Ninad1306/README.md

-# 💫 About Me:
+# 💻 About Me:
 Hey there!
-I'm Ninad, a dynamic software developer fluent in Python and JavaScript.
-Whether I'm diving into backend development with Python's robust libraries or crafting engaging user experiences with JavaScript frameworks like React, I thrive on bringing ideas to life.
-With a knack for problem-solving and a passion for clean, efficient code, I've contributed to diverse projects that leverage the power of both languages.

-And as for infrastructure orchestration, I'm also proficient in Ansible.
-From automating deployment processes to managing complex IT environments, I've utilized Ansible to streamline operations and enhance efficiency.
-Let's connect and explore the possibilities of what we can achieve together! 🚀
+I'm Ninad, a software developer with a focus on Python and JavaScript.
+I enjoy working on both backend systems and frontend interfaces, and I aim to write clean, efficient, and maintainable code.

+I contribute to open-source projects like [**India Compliance**](https://github.com/resilient-tech/india-compliance), [**ERPNext**](https://github.com/frappe/erpnext), and [**Frappe**](https://github.com/frappe/frappe), mainly helping businesses customize their ERP workflows.

+I'm also interested in applying Artificial Intelligence to practical problems, especially in ways that can benefit society.

+Feel free to explore my work or connect if you're interested in collaborating.

 ## 🌐 Socials: